-(1) Peer Assistance and Review PAR Joint Council A, C, D (1, 3-13), E, F,G

-The following language will be added to section 1A:

-NCETA will identify a preschool adjunct member of the existing PAR Joint Council.
-Should an experienced preschool teacher need to participate in PAR during a school year the adjunct member will participate in the council for the entire year and be paid for participation at an hourly rate of \$22.00 per hour.
+(1) Peer Assistance and Review PAR Joint Council A, C, D (1, 3-13), E, F,G The following language will be added to section IA: NCETA will identify a preschool adjunct member of the existing PAR Joint Council.
+Should an experienced preschool teacher need to participate in PAR during a school year the adjunct member will participate in the council for the entire year and be paid for participation at an hourly rate of \$35.00/HR.